cabraham/Books/designingdataintensiveapplications.md

 ## Chapter 11 - Stream Processing

-The main difference between batch processing and stream processing is that in stream processing, we are dealing with unbounded data.
+The main difference between batch processing and stream processing is that in stream processing, we are dealing with **unbounded data**.

 In stream processing, you are mainly dealing with events, which are small, self-contained immutable objects containing details of something that happened.

-An *event* usually carries with it a time-of-day clock indicating when it happened.
+- An *event* usually carries with it a time-of-day clock indicating when it happened.

-The sender of an event is also called a producer.
+- The sender of an event is also called a producer.
-The receiver is also known as subscriber or recipient.
+- The receiver is also known as subscriber or recipient.

 In a streaming system, related events are usually grouped together into a *topic* or *stream*.